 For another Italian destination with similar waterfront charm but completely different character, consider the Cinque Terre or the villa culture of Sicily.

-The Wish-Someone-Told-Me Summary
+The Everything-You-Need-to-Know Summary

 Don't drive.
 Do ferry.
 Eat uphill.
 Book early.
 Walk the Greenway.
 Take the funicular.
 And arrive before the Instagram crowd wakes up.